sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-images.md

 The winning team have graciously outlined [on the forums](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/175412) what approach they took to the problem.
 I have summarised it below.

-* Used all ISIC data for training **and validation**.
+* Used 2018, 2019 and 2020 data for training **and validation**.
 They checked and found the cross-validation score to be more stable when using all data for validation
 * They ensembled many models together.
 They found the more they ensembled, the higher the correlation between their cross-validated score and the leaderboard score
 * They trained CNN models with and without metadata.
 There are ways to include metadata in images
 * They predicted diagnosis, rather than simply benign/malignant.
 This meant mapping the external datas diagnosis column to the 2020 version